car safety - don't allow your car to be a invitation for Crime

 Your car can be an invitation for crime but there are are simple and quick solutions you can put in place to protect your car, home, family and neighborhood.
 Use the tips below to make your situation better.

 One of the common crimes in PVE is car break-ins.
 The perpetrator will go down the street and peek in car windows and test for unlocked doors.
 Usually with gloves on, they will be undetected and grab items of interest and they're on their way.
-Recent crime reports show an increase of activity within our City, particularly in the Valmonte (and upper Riviera) area.

 On 8/30/2020 between 9pm and 9am the next morning, we experienced multiple thefts from vehicles in the Valmonte Area (namely Via La Selva).
 Torrance had similar activity across our border in that area too.